VideojogosLusofona/linq-projects/steam/README.md

 ## Licenses

-This statement is made available through the [CC BY-NC-SA 4.0][] license.
+- This assignment is made available through the [CC BY-NC-SA 4.0][] license.

 ## Metadata